SSWConsulting/SSW.Rules.Content/rules/searching-can-you-instantly-find-any-file-on-your-computer-or-network/rule.md

 ---
 type: rule
 archivedreason:
-title: 'Searching: Can you instantly find any file on your computer or network?'
+title: 'Searching - Do you know how to instantly find any file on your computer or network?'
 guid: 9af903d8-8377-44c3-ba98-d6fc2ba9276d
 uri: searching-can-you-instantly-find-any-file-on-your-computer-or-network
 created: 2009-02-19T08:13:24.0000000Z